kneerunjun/aquascape-minder/docs/multi-threaded-lcd.md

 while not killEvent.wait(1.0)
     # do some sensing here
 ```
 In the prior case , trying to stop the loop from running is much more violent and offers much less of the chance to the hardware to flush.
-While in the later you have to give it some time (atleast equal to the wait time) before the threads come off co-operatively.
+While in the latter, you have to give it some time (atleast equal to the wait time) before the threads come off co-operatively.

 ```python
 killEvent.set()